homieiot/homie5-device-profiles/sensor-capabilities.md

 They are very strictly defined, allowing only for a single `unit` or `format` attribute.
 This allows MQTT based querying of specific sensor types, without having to parse the device description.
 See the topic structure at [Advertizing](#advertizing).

+### Inputs

+Related to sensors are "inputs".
+To be used in devices that take a specific value as an input to operate, typically the value originated from a sensor.
+For example:

+- a thermostat taking a temperature sensor as input
+- a fan using a VOC sensor to ventilate based on air quality

+The sensors are described below, their related inputs are identical except:

+* the profile name uses "input" instead of "sensor", so a generic sensor has profile name "`homie-sensor-numeric/1/0`", and a generic input has profile name "`homie-input-numeric/1/0`"
+* if an "input" has a "`raw`" property, then that property MUST be settable.
+If it doesn't have a "`raw`" property, then the "`value`" property MUST be settable.

+### Virtual sensors

 Sensors can be virtual sensors, in the sense that the value is not actually measured, but set by a Homie controller.
 For example;

-- a temperature sensor that is set by a controller as the averaga value of all temperature sensors in a room.
+- a virtual temperature sensor that is set by a controller as the averaga value of all temperature sensors in a room.
-- a motion sensor called "ground-floor", that has state "presence" as long as any of the sensors on the ground floor is tripped.
+- a virtual motion sensor called "ground-floor", that has state "presence" as long as any of the sensors on the ground floor is tripped.

 ## Advertizing